Limax luctuosus

 Limax luctuosus is a species of air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Limacidae, the keelback slugs.
-So far, it has not been adequately investigated and is therefore an unsafe species.

 Taxonomy

-The taxon was first described by Alfred Moquin-Tandon in 1855 as a var. of Limax maximus.
+The taxon was first described by Alfred Moquin-Tandon in 1855 as a variety of Limax maximus.
 It could be a form of Limax cinereoniger or an endemic species.

 Distribution

 Limax luctuosus was described from France, but it should also be present in the western Alps.